NSG650/BugCheck2Linux/README.md

 * Runs at 640x480 with 16 colors.
 * Only works on BIOS systems.
 * Is really slow at times.
 * Keyboard support is poor.
 You will have to use CapsLock instead of Shift if you want to access special letters or capital letters.
+Oh also Backspace does not work.

 # Credits